adrinatang77/MEng-Function-Conditioning/README.md

 To understand the repo, let's walk through the workflow abstraction by following the lifecycle of a training example:

-* Throughout the workflow, training examples are of class `OpenProtData`, which subclasses `dict`.
-These objects should know how to crop, pad, and batch themselves and thus have some important properties worth discussing.
-Attributes are
+* Throughout the workflow, training examples are of class [`OpenProtData`](openprot/data/data.py), which subclasses `dict`. `OpenProtData` objects know how to `crop`, `pad`, `batch`, `unbatch`, and `to(device)` themselves.
+To do this, we impose some conventions on their attributes.
     * Regular attributes, which are (numpy or torch) arrays with (unbatched) shape `(L, ...)`
     * Pairwise attributes, which have shape `(L, L, ...)`.
-Their names must always end in `_`.
+Their names must always END in `_`.
-    * Global attributes, which have shape `(...)`.
-Their names must always start with `_`.
+    * The special `seqres` attribute, which is the sole non-array attribute that will be cropped or padded.
+(This is because `seqres` is the only non-array raw data type.)
-    * Special attributes, which are NOT arrays.
+    * Other attributes, which is any attribute that is NOT an array (such as `name`).

-* The class knows how to `crop` or `pad` itself whose constructor requires `seqres` (since all examples have it) but will fill in default values for all other unspecified features.
-The features will be zero-initialized with per-token shapes as specified in `config.yaml`. `OpenProtDataset` objects should override the approriate defaults when returning the data.

 * All training examples originate from some [`OpenProtDataset`](openprot/data/data.py) which map from an integer index to a training example via `__getitem__`.
 This map should be deterministic and is not shuffled.
 The dataset defines its own `setup` based on its fields specified in `config.yaml`.
-* The training examples are of class [`OpenProtData`](openprot/data/data.py), whose constructor requires `seqres` (since all examples have it) but will fill in default values for all other unspecified features.
-The features will be zero-initialized with per-token shapes as specified in `config.yaml`. `OpenProtDataset` objects should override the approriate defaults when returning the data.
+    * To ensure uniformity in the resulting `OpenProtData` objects, datasets should call `self.make_data` instead of instantiating directly.
+This will fill in default values for any unspecified features with shapes specified in `config.yaml`.
+    * Every track will have a `_mask` and `_noise` feature which indicate if the track is present and the noise level. `OpenProtDataset` objects should set the `_mask` for modalities that are present.

 > &#x26A0; Be sure to define/use features in a way where default 0 makes sense.

-> &#x26A0; All features must be float32 arrays (except for `seqres`) and per-token, but we may revisit this.

-* Canonically, every track will have a `_mask` and `_noise` feature which indicate if the track is present and the noise level. `OpenProtDataset` objects should set the `_mask`.

 > &#x26A0; All of our masks are 1 if the data is PRESENT because we use masks extensively to reduce loss tensors!

 * [`Task`](openprot/tasks/task.py) objects are responsible for keeping a mix of datasets and sampling from them with probabilities specified in `config.yaml`.
-Upon fetching the data, they crop the data before executing task-specific preprocessing in `prep_data`.
+Upon fetching the data, they execute task-specific preprocessing in `prep_data(data, crop=None)`.
 The preprocessing should populate the appropriate `_noise` features so that we determine what we are going to mask, noise, and supervise.

-> &#x26A0; We crop here because the preprocessing may be crop-dependent.
-In the future, there may be more general data transforms as part of the task preprocessing.
+The task needs to ensure the maximum length of the returned data at most `crop`, probably by calling `data.crop(crop)`.

+> &#x26A0; We ask task classes to crop the data themselves because for complex tasks, naive cropping might not work.

+> &#x26A0; Any features touched by `OpenProtDataset` or `OpenProtTask` objects before this point must be logged to `config.yaml`; otherwise there will be issues when batching!
+Also, these features must be NUMPY ARRAYS, not TORCH TENSORS. (`OpenProtData` doesn't yet know how to crop or pad tensors).

 * The [`OpenProtDataManager`](openprot/data/manager.py) samples from a mix of tasks with probabilities specified in `config.yaml`.
-The data is padded it to a fixed length which introduces a special `pad_mask` feature.
-The `OpenProtDataManager` then calls on the `OpenProtTrackManager` to `tokenize` the data, which introduces additional numpy arrays to the data.
+The `OpenProtDataManager` then calls on the `OpenProtTrackManager` to `tokenize` the data, which introduces additional numpy arrays to the data for each track.
+The data is finally padded to a fixed length.

 * PyTorch Lightning now automatically batches our data and moves it the GPU.
 The rest of the training step happens in [`OpenProtWrapper`](openprot/model/wrapper.py).

-> &#x26A0; We may consider moving the tokenization step here.

 * The batch is noised by calling `corrupt` on each track.
 In doing so, the track places tensors that will be embedded into the model in `noisy_batch`, and tensors needed to compute the loss in `target`.
 This must include a `_supervise` mask.